tidbyt/community/apps/officestatus/README.md

 The initial version of this app supports Outlook calendar and Webex Teams.
 Additional connections can be added upon request.

-Huge shout out to Matt Fisch for is Outlook Calendar App for examples on oAuth2.0 to Graph
+Huge shout out to Matt Fisch for is Outlook Calendar App for examples on oAuth2.0 to Graph.

 ## Screenshot